-Luau is the scripting language used in creating Roblox experiences.
-It is a statically-typed language based on the dynamically-typed Lua language, and uses type inference to infer types.
-These types are used in the IDE, for example when providing autocomplete suggestions.
-In this paper, we describe some of the goals of the Luau type system, focusing on where the goals are different from those of other type systems.
+Luau is the scripting language that powers user-generated experiences on the Roblox platform.
+It is a statically-typed language with type inference based on the dynamically-typed Lua language.
+These types are used for providing autocomplete suggestions in Roblox Studio, the IDE for authoring Roblox experiences.
+In this paper, we describe some of the goals of the Luau type system, focusing on where the goals differ from those of other type systems.